MoanaZulu/alx-backend-python/README.md

+# alx-backend-python

+This is the main repository for ALX backend Python projects.
+It contains multiple subfolders, each representing a different project or concept in backend development using Python.

 # ALX Backend Python

 This repository contains backend projects for the ALX Software Engineering curriculum.
 Each folder focuses on a specific Python concept or backend skill, including: